 The kids pull faces at him, but otherwise ignore him.
 They're not even looking at where they're going!

-I drop my book bag and start to sprint towards them.
-"Hey, kids!
-Get back!"
+I drop my book bag and sprint towards them.
+"Kids, get back!"

 Twenty seconds…

 They're over the line now.
-One of the girls calls out and tries to warn them, "Ah!
+One of the girls calls out: "Ah!
 Tat-chan, Maa-kun, look out!"

 Ten…